 Punch Line: Non-destructive negative to positive editing procedure

 Where to develop the film from a disposable camera?
 Today it has become an issue to think of as most of the labs are now handle soft copies.
 Also, negative to positive without printing from the lab is a fun way.
-You can do it experimenting with the old negatives to develop your skills.
+You can do it by experimenting with the old negatives to develop your skills.
 It may save time but if you do not have good shooting gear, the process is expensive.
 You need to buy a camera with a macro lens which is far more expensive than printing from the lab.
 Prints from negatives are a low-cost option for that.
 However, if you can get the idea well, you can do better without high-quality cameras.

 What is Negative to Positive literally?

-Ans: Negative to Positive is a conversion by which we get printed image from a negative.
+Ans: Negative to Positive is a conversion by which we get a printed image from a negative.
 Cameras of previous technology used films to capture the moments.
 Then the films needed to process for further use.

 How effective is the conversion?

 Ans: The conversion is very effective if you can manage every step properly.
 Some negatives are old enough and defective.
 But the memories are priceless.
-With the conversion, you can bring back the priceless memories.
+With the conversion, you can bring back priceless memories.